canonical/vanilla-framework/docs/base/_typography.md

 ## Page Headings

 All headings uses Ubuntu Light font and have a line height of 1.3 and font-weight of 300 unless specified otherwise.
+Here are some examples with large size screen font sizes.

 <h1>&lt;h1&gt;/.heading-1 has a font size of 45px</h1>
 <h2>&lt;h2&gt;/.heading-2 has a font size of 32px</h2>